 It is over two years into his presidency, but he still wants to deliver on that promise.

 A wall at the border between the US and Mexico would be designed to prevent people from entering the US illegally.

 I would build a great wall, and nobody builds walls better than me, believe me, and I'll build them very inexpensively.
 I will build a great great wall on our southern border and I'll have Mexico pay for that wall.

-However, Donald Trump believes this is not enough to turn away people attempting to cross the border.
+However, Donald Trump believes the existing barriers are not enough to stop people attempting to cross and he wants to build more.

 "We are out of space to hold them and we have no way to promptly return them back home to their country," he continued.

-He believes the rest of the terrain along the border should be enough to prevent people from attempting to cross.
+He believes the rest of the terrain along the border - including mountains and forests - should be enough to prevent people from attempting to cross.